KatherineMichel/digital-commonplace/keeping-tabs.md

 https://twitter.com/AlSweigart/status/1575935484672741376 | Al Sweigart on Twitter: "How to fix Python: 1.
 Strings should be mutable.
 2. Use 1-based indexing instead of 0-based indexing.
 3. Make the multiplication operator x instead of *.
 4. F-strings are too complicated; just use concatenation with the + operator.
 What are some other ways we can fix Python?" / Twitter

+## Mojo

+https://www.modular.com/mojo | Mojo 🔥: Programming language for all of AI https://www.fast.ai/posts/2023-05-03-mojo-launch.html | fast.ai - Mojo may be the biggest programming language advance in decades

 ## Tests

 https://en.wikipedia.org/wiki/Test-driven_development | Test-driven development - Wikipedia